knative/test-infra/guides/prow_knative_setup.md

 1. Wait a few minutes, enter `/test [prow_job_name]` or `/test all` or `/retest` as a comment in any PR in the repo and ensure the test jobs are executed.

-1. Optionally, set the new test jobs as required status checks for the master branch.
+1. Optionally, set the new test jobs as required status checks for the default branch.

    ![Branch Checks](branch_checks.png)